noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

 ### Why do we survey
-By revisiting these regions since 2013 we can monitor and see how coral reef ecosystems are changing over time such as higher or lower coral cover, or coral recruitment or loss.
+By revisiting these regions since 2000, and with a stable, stratified random survey design since 2013, we can monitor and see how coral reef ecosystems are changing over time such as higher or lower coral cover, or coral recruitment or loss.
 We produce technical memoranda for policy makers that provide a summary of the status of coral reefs and inform management decisions.
 We can also integrate our benthic data with our fish and oceanographic data to investigate patterns in ecosystem shifts.

 ### GitHub Repository
 Currently we are working on making our scripts, such as one to summarize CoralNet data, public.
 Please contact us if you would like access.